-Licorice is a wonderful tonic herb used in many remedies for its flavor enhancing qualities and antimicrobial effects.
-It also helps to strengthen and to support the lungs.
+Licorice is a wonderful tonic herb used in many remedies for its flavor-enhancing qualities and antimicrobial effects.
+It also helps to strengthen and support the lungs.

-Below is an overview of licorice, combining and interpreting the best of Western science, Traditional Chinese Medicine (TCM), shamanism, folklore and more.
+Below is an overview of licorice, combining the best of Western Science, Oriental Medicine, Traditional Chinese Medicine (TCM), Shamanism, Folklore, and a wide range of healing modalities.
 Gain a balanced and thorough understanding of the healing properties of licorice.

 Western Name: Licorice

-Organs/Systems: Lungs, Balance Blood, Support Immunity and Builds Strength
+Organs/Systems: Respiratory, Balance Blood, Immune, and Builds Strength

 Pin Yin: Gan Cao

 Also Known As: Grandfather of Herbs, Great Adjunct, Great Detoxifier, Sweet Grass